Carmarthen: Listed buildings

-The many listed buildings include Carmarthen Guildhall, Capel Heol Awst, Capel Heol Dŵr, Carmarthen Cemetery Chapel, Elim Independent Chapel, English Baptist Church, English Congregational Church, Penuel Baptist Chapel, Christ Church, Eglwys Dewi Sant, Church of St Mary and Eglwys Sant Ioan.
+The many listed buildings include Carmarthen Guildhall, Carmarthen Infirmary, Capel Heol Awst, Capel Heol Dŵr, Carmarthen Cemetery Chapel, Elim Independent Chapel, English Baptist Church, English Congregational Church, Penuel Baptist Chapel, Christ Church, Eglwys Dewi Sant, Church of St Mary and Eglwys Sant Ioan, as well as Carmarthen Bridge.

 Amenities

 Dyfed–Powys Police headquarters, Glangwili General Hospital and a campus of the University of Wales Trinity Saint David are located in Carmarthen.

 The former cattle market in the heart of the town became a new shopping centre, which opened in 2010.
 It includes a multi-screen cinema, a market hall, restaurants and a multi-storey car park.
 A new market hall opened in 2009.

 Transport

 Roads

 The A40, A48, A484 and A485 converge on Carmarthen.
 The M4 motorway, which links South Wales with London, terminates at junction 49, the Pont Abraham services; the route continues north-west as the dual carriageway A48 and finishes at its junction with the A40 in Carmarthen.